ajgupta/ajgupta.github.io/_posts/2014-09-18-Completely-uninstall-Java-from-Ubuntu-14.04.markdown

 <div class="row">
 	<div class="span9 columns">
+		<p>There maybe many reasons why you might want to remove Java from your system (mine was tthe continious updates, even though Java wasn't very useful for my work).
+Whatever the resons, follow the procedure below to uninstall Java from your Ubuntu 14.04 system:</p>
 		<h2>Remove all the Java related packages</h2>
 		<p>First run the below three commands one by one to remove all Java related packages from Ubuntu 14.04 like <b>Sun, Oracle, OpenJDK, IcedTea plugins, GIJ</b>:</p>
 		<script src="https://gist.github.com/ajgupta/44443aa08c058e4255d8.js"></script>